marq24/marq24/README.md

 Here is just another Grumpy-Old-Men - cycling, hiking & coding

 #### How to contact me?
-I am not active on any social media - IMHO just a waste of time.
-If you want to get in touch, ask a question, have a suggestion - eMail is just fine
+I am __not active__ on any social media - IMHO just a _waste of time_.
+If you want to get in touch, eMail is just fine.

+#### Have a project related question ot suggestion?
+Please don't eMail me, asking: "_Will this work for me/my scenario?_" - I don't have a crystal ball.

+There is pretty much __documented__ in the projects and I have invested quite an amount of time writing this.
+Please be so kind and spend some time _reading_ it - TIA.

+Of course you are invited to ask your question in the _discussion_ section of each of my projects.
+Typically I will reply in less then 24h.
+Nevertheless, please understand that I am not able to provide support on individual level via eMail.

 <!--
 ### In the case you want...